GfSE/SAF-Specification/stakeholders.md

 * What operational exchanges do operational performers need to consume or provide?
 * What operational process activities shall be executed during the execution of an operational story?
 * What performers or resources are necessary to operate the intended solution?
+* What physical items (energy, material, information, etc.) are exchanged within the system?

+  ***Rationale:  In my role, I use them as basis for understanding interfaces on physical level.***
 * What possible threads of operational process activities have to be carried out to achieve the operational story main and alternative goals?
 * What services are expected from external entities?
 * What shall be validated to the customer at system level?